 Triggers

-Triggers determine when your workflow runs.
-Each workflow can have one or more triggers, and the workflow will run whenever any of its triggers fire.
+Triggers determine when your routine runs.
+Each routine can have one or more triggers, and the routine will run whenever any of its triggers fire.

 Trigger types